-This 1994 ‘home front noir’ is set in World War II Wellington, where the plots — a murdered marine, exploited working girls and gonorrhea — spread amidst the invasion of US soldiers stationed at Paekakariki.
-Kerry Fox (An Angel at My Table) is a public health nurse who becomes romantically linked with the US investigating officer (Tony Goldwyn — Ghost, TV's Scandal) while pursuing the STDs and the truth.
+This 1994 'home front noir' is set in Wellington during World War ll, where the plots — a murdered marine, exploited working girls and gonorrhea — spread amidst the invasion of US soldiers stationed at Paekakariki.
+Kerry Fox (An Angel at My Table) is a public health nurse who becomes romantically linked with the American investigating officer (Tony Goldwyn from TV series Scandal and movie Ghost) while pursuing the STDs and the truth.
 They’re supported by Oscar-winning US veterans Rod Steiger and Robert Loggia.
-John Reid (Middle Age Spread) directs, from a Keith Aberdein script.
+John Reid (Middle Age Spread) directs, from a script by Keith Aberdein (The Governor).

-[John] Reid's recreation of the period has a gritty authenticity and avoids the jingoism of films like The Sands of Iwo Jima, and the perpetuation of romantic myth.
-In doing so, he shows a Kiwi past superbly rendered and memorably recalled.– Sam Edwards in the entry for The Last Tattoo, in book New Zealand Film 1912 - 1996, Page 178
+[Director John] Reid's recreation of the period has a gritty authenticity and avoids the jingoism of films like The Sands of Iwo Jima, and the perpetuation of romantic myth.
+In doing so, he shows a Kiwi past superbly rendered and memorably recalled.– Writer Sam Edwards on The Last Tattoo, in 1997 book New Zealand Film 1912 - 1996, page 178

 Plumb Productions